LUND UNIVERSITY, SWEDEN

 Halil Kürşad Aslan graduated from the METU (Middle East Technical University) in Ankara, Turkey Department of Political Science and Public Administration in 1994.
 He completed his master's program with a thesis titled “The Azerbaijan’s Oil and Its Role on Regional and World Politics (in Turkish)” at Marmara University in 1999; and he received his master's degree in Political History and International Relations.
 After working as a bank auditor for a few years Kürşad Aslan started doctoral studies, and he received his PhD from the Department of Political Science at Kent State University in Ohio, USA in 2011.
 His PhD thesis titled as “International Labor Migration from Rural Central Asia: the Potential for Development in Kyrgyzstan and Uzbekistan,” and Dr. Aslan, had conducted field research in Osh, Bishkek, Jalalabad villages along with Namangan and Andijan in Uzbekistan.
 Dr. Aslan was an assistant professor at Eskişehir Osmangazi University between 2011-2015, and he has been giving lectures in the Department of Political Science and International Relations at Istanbul Medipol University since 2015.
 Dr. Aslan's main research areas are international political economy, knowledge economies, humanitarian diplomacy, migration, foreign policy and global politics.

-THE ACADEMY OF THE GENERAL PROSECUTOR’S OFFICE, UZBEKISTAN
+THE LAW ENFORCEMENT ACADEMY OF THE REPUBLIC OF

-Muzaffar Dostqoriev is head of Department of the Academy of the General Prosecutor`s Office of Uzbekistan.
+Muzaffar Dostqoriev is head of Department of the Law Enforcement Academy Of The Republic Of Uzbekistan.
 His current responsibilities are organization and administration of the Department`s daily work and education process according to the Academy`s Annual Plan.
 Last 5 years Muzaffar Dostqoriev has been an employee of the Academy and The High Training Courses of the General Prosecutor`s Office of Uzbekistan in the fields of Organization and Management of the Prosecutor`s activity, Working with Complaints, Case Management, Code of Ethics of the Employees, Organization of participation of Prosecutors in Civil Cases.
 Currently, he is conducting scientific research for gaining a PhD candidate degree on theme: “Procedural Features of the Participation of the Persons, assisting the Administration of Justice in Civil Cases”.
 Prior to academic experience, Muzaffar Dostqoriev worked at the different positions in main areas of the prosecutor’s activity (assistant prosecutor, senior investigator, prosecutor of department, deputy prosecutor and acting district prosecutor).
 He has an LLM and Bachelor`s degree of the Tashkent State law University (TSUL) in the field of Civil Procedure Law and International Law.
 Research interests are Prosecution Activity, Civil Procedure, International Law, Combatting Corruption, Crime Prevention and Project Management.

 SIAR Research and Consulting